mrarlloyd/best-fit-user-matching/README.md

 # Best fit User matching

-A simple way to match users based on multiple attributes
+A simple way to match users based on multiple attributes.
+In the real world I would make use of a library like [Match Sorter](https://www.npmjs.com/package/match-sorter).

 ## Demo
 Take a look at the [demo](https://mrarlloyd.github.io/)